redhatdemocentral/rhcs-coolstore-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v1.8 - JBoss BRMS 6.4.0 and JBoss EAP 7.0.0 with Cool Store and available on CDK with Minishift.

 - v1.7 - JBoss BRMS 6.4.0 and JBoss EAP 7.0.0 with OpenShift genereated routes and service URLs.